mcfadden/Easy-iContact---WordPress-plugin/readme.txt

 Visit [https://github.com/mcfadden/Easy-iContact---WordPress-plugin/issues](https://github.com/mcfadden/Easy-iContact---WordPress-plugin/issues) to view known issues, submit feature requests, and bug reports.

 == Changelog ==

+= 0.4 =
+* Advanced User Feature: Added ability to use multiple iContact signup lists by specifying iContact parameters in shortcode.
+* Advanced User Feature: Added ability to use custom fields.
+* Documentation: Added documentation for Advanced User Features.

 = 0.3 =
 * Feature: Added a callback_function (JavaScript) that is called when the form is successfully submitted.